In The Classroom

 We hope that this brief information is useful and will provide you with an insight into the work your child will be doing this term.

-Should you require any further information please do not hesitate to speak to your child’s form teacher or to Mrs Claire Nichols, Assistant Head (Curriculum).
+Should you require any further information please do not hesitate to speak to your child’s form teacher or to Mrs Claire Nichols, Deputy Head (Curriculum).

 Visits to places of interest, both local and further afield, are regularly arranged for all children, as are visits to school by individuals and groups.
 All pupils in the Juniors have the opportunity to go on a residential trip each year.